Güell Pavilions and Garden

 The pavilion and gardens were included on the 2014 World Monuments Watch in order to garner resources to improve public access to the site.
 As a result of inclusion on the Watch, the University of Barcelona (the owner) and the city's Municipal Institute of Urban Landscape and Quality of Life signed an agreement by which the Municipality of Barcelona would restore the buildings in exchange for their use for ten years.
 A master plan was also approved, scheduling the restoration phases, defining a new access to the site for visitors, and expanding the use of the site for university events.

 In late 2015, both the gardens and the stables were opened for tourism, education, and civic activities, although the gatekeeper’s house remained closed to the public.
-Although the stables had been restored by the Spanish Ministry of Culture before the inclusion of the site on the Watch, their interiors are in need repairs.
+While the stables had been restored by the Spanish Ministry of Culture before the inclusion of the site on the Watch, their interiors are in need repairs.

 In June 2015, a Watch Day event was celebrated as part of a special session of an international congress on Barcelona’s Modernismo, which was organized by the nonprofit Art Nouveau European Route.
 The daylong event was held in the former stable, and included lectures and an outdoor concert and reception.

 With support from American Express, WMF developed several educational initiatives to increase awareness of the significant Modernista buildings of Barcelona.
 An interactive app allows visitors to learn more about the Catalan Modernista buildings scattered throughout Barcelona.
 In December 2018, a book entitled Gaudí & Trencadís Mosaic was released, featuring experts from the University of Barcelona exploring the history of the pavilions and the trencadís technique.
+A traveling exhibition by the same name supported by WMF was based upon this book.
+The restoration of the Pavilions’ iconic Dragon Gate will also be supported by WMF.